What is Estriol (E3)?

 Both women and men have estrogen, including estriol, in their bodies.
 However, men produce only very small amounts of estriol.

 Of the three major estrogens, estriol forms the weakest bonds with estrogen receptors.
-It also is a short-acting estrogen.
+It is a short-acting estrogen.
 These characteristics are useful because some of the potential negative effects of estrogen depend on long-term interaction.
 Estriol has been found to provide some of the protection without the risks associated with stronger estrogens.

-E3, like the other two estrogens, is an 18 carbon steroid — C18H24O3.
-It is available only as a compounded bioidentical hormone medication.
+E3 is available only as a compounded bioidentical hormone medication.
 Bioidentical hormones have the exact chemical and molecular structure and function as hormones made in the human body.
 Bioidentical estriol is derived from plant sources.

 Who May Benefit From Estriol Replacement?Estriol supplementation may be a beneficial treatment for:

 Some of the symptoms that may respond to estriol treatment include hot flashes, night sweats, insomnia, skin issues, vaginal atrophy, and frequent urinary tract infections.
-Estriol has been identified to be safe even over periods of several years, with no increased risk of such effects as breast or endometrial cancer, even without adding progesterone.

 Estriol has been shown to improve bone mineral density by inhibiting bone absorption.
 It may also improve endothelial function.
 Because it doesn’t impact other parts of the body in the same way as the stronger estrogens, it may be an option for use in bioidentical hormone replacement therapy (BHRT) in elderly patients.